ShaggyDog18/SignalGeneratorSD/README.md

 	**Note:** Compatible with the new MD_AD9833 library only!
 - `#define ENABLE_VOUT_SWITCH` - developed an extra output circuit that switch meander logic level to either 3.3v or 5v.
 Switched from menu by pin 6.
 See explanation and EasyEDA link below.
 - `#define NEW_WAY_INPUT_FREQ` - new faster and more convinient way of input frequency by encoder; if you like the old way - comment it!
+- `#define HIDE_LEADING_ZEROS` - hide leading zeros in the frequency value; if you like the old way - comment it!
 - `#define SWAP_ENCODER_DIRECTION` - swap encoder pins if encoder is detecting rotation incorrectly
 - `#define LCD_I2C_ADDRESS 0x3f` - may need to change I2C address of the display module
 - `#define USE_PHASE` - use Phase instead of the FREQ register; never used nor tested :-) Sorry, no guarantee it works...

-## Navigation:
+## Improved Navigation:

-- Single button click at the default screen -> go to SETTING_MODE.
+- Single button click at the default operation screen -> go to SETTING_MODE.
+- Input frequency value:
+  - Single click -> jump to the left to more significunt number.
+  - Double click -> jump to the right to less significunt number.
+  - Encoder rotation -> change value of the current digit (underlined by a cursor) of the frequency value.
+  - Fast encoder rotation -> change value of more significant digit rather than the current digit position (only if `NEW_WAY_INPUT_FREQ` is defined).
 - Encoder rotation any direction -> switch from one input parameter to another in a loop; a current input parament is highlighted by underline cursor.
-- Encoder rotation at input frequency -> change value of the current digit (underlined by a cursor) of the frequency value.
-- Fast encoder rotartion at input frequency -> change value of more significant digit than current digit position (only if `NEW_WAY_INPUT_FREQ` is defined).
-- Single button click at active input parameter -> change parameter value.
+- Single click at active input parameter -> change parameter value.
 The new value is immediately applied.
-- Long button press anywhere in settings -> save and apply the current value of a parameter and jump to operation screen (blinking cursor at the "f=" letter).
+- Long button press anywhere in settings mode -> save and apply the current value of a parameter and jump to operation screen (blinking cursor at the "f=" letter).

 #### If EEPROM is enabled:

 - Press and hold button during start up -> reset settings to default (just for the current session, does not write default settings to EEPROM).
 Hold the button until display's backlight starts blinking.
 Backlight will blink 3 times to confirm the reset.
-- Double click anywhere -> save settings to EEPROM.
+- Double click anywhere except input frequency -> save settings to EEPROM.
 Display backlight will blink 2 times to confirm.
 - At the first launch of the firmware `Error:CRC EEPROM` will be shown because no settings are in the EEPROM yet.
 Settings will be automatically set to default and saved to EEPROM.
 The error will not appear any more.

 ## Known Feature